 Eric has an AV Preeminent rating from Martindale-Hubble, its highest professional rating.
-He was named an Atlanta Magazine and SuperLawyers Georgia Rising Star 2013 through 2018.
+He was named an Atlanta Magazine and SuperLawyers Georgia Rising Star 2013 through 2021.
 Each year, no more than 2.5% of the lawyers in the state receive this honor.
 Eric has a 10/10 Avvo rating and is Chair of the Construction Section of the Atlanta Bar Association.

 Eric grew up in Middle Tennessee and graduated from the University of Mississippi in 2004 with a B.S. and received his J.D. from the University of Georgia School of Law in 2009.